vmware-private-ai/VMware-generative-ai-reference-architecture/README.md

 ## Contributing

 The VMware-generative-ai-reference-architecture project team welcomes contributions from the community.
-Before you start working with VMware-generative-ai-reference-architecture, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+Before you start working with VMware-generative-ai-reference-architecture, please read our [Contributor License Agreements](https://cla.vmware.com/cla/preview).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
-For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING_CLA.md).

 ## License
 The project is [licensed](https://github.com/vmware-ai-labs/VMware-generative-ai-reference-architecture/blob/main/LICENSE) under the terms of the Apache 2.0 license.